 Moreover, we are ready to support small IT companies that, due to the market situation, have serious concerns about their future.
 We have prepared a unique program for them, assuming joining forces to work and develop together.
 People who would like to know the details of this program are welcome to contact me.

-In Spyrosoft, combining people and technology is the key to success.
+Combining people and tech is our key to success.
 How are we investing in this area?

 KW: The key is to raise the qualifications of our employees.
 In the IT industry, we all need to constantly acquire new competencies because when you look at the direction in which the IT industry is developing, you can see that simpler things can be automated.
 Clouds, frameworks or Chat GPT now handle some processes and activities.
 So our goal is to have as many people as possible in the company at the technical lead, principal, or senior level.